cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

     - In the Output tab, turn on the `Exclude` toggle for your active VR applications.
 (WayVR, Beat Saber, VRChat, etc)
     - Disable its effect on audio outputs as a whole.
     - Close down Easy Effects completely.
 - I have heard people say my voice went "robotic" momentarily, and I presume this is also EasyEffects' fault.
-To be safe I've also overritten `Pipewire > General > Use default input` with my desktop mic.
+To be safe I've also overridden `Pipewire > General > Use default input` with my desktop mic.
     - Since the WiVRn client has a built-in noise reduction solution already, there's not much point allowing it to be filtered again. (unless I wanna pitch-change or something, but frankly, I'd rather learn to control my voice myself than have the computer do it)
     - I unplug my desktop mic when not in use, so it may "fall back" to the WiVRn mic.
 In my case, I have a little USB Capture card that it falls back to.